Apistogramma pantalone

 Substrate spawner which normally lays its eggs in crevices or cavities among the décor.
 Depending on temperature the eggs hatch in 36-72 hours with the fry free-swimming after a further few days.

-As a facultative mouthbrooder, Apistogramma pantalone may breed in the standard fashion among the genus or will take fry into the mouth shortly after hatching, as with A. barlowi and megastoma.
-A. sp “D50” and “D10” also show mouthbrooding behaviours.
+As a facultative mouthbrooder, Apistogramma pantalone may breed in the standard fashion among the genus or will take fry into the mouth shortly after hatching, as with the congeners A. barlowi and A. megastoma.
+The undescribed A. spp.
+“D50” and “D10” also show mouthbrooding behaviours.

 The courtship process of this species is very longwinded, often lasting several days or weeks.
 The courtship itself is led by the male, who begins by repeatedly swimming towards the female with jerks of his head.
 The female will often avoid these advances, eventually resulting in a retreat, which will be pursued.
 The male will then attempt to cut off the escape of the female with a zig-zag shaped pursuit.
 In the final phase, both fish enter the cave and perform a courtship dance not dissimilar to Pungitius pungitius.
 Such a display has not been recorded with other Apistogramma spp.